 >Briefing and managing print design, production and distribution

 The show was seen by over 700 people (breaking the attendance target).
 Press coverage included reviews by Edinburgh Festivals Magazine, The Herald, The List, Broadway Baby, Fringe Guru and The Stage.
 Erewhon was a Lyn Gardner pick of the Edinburgh Festival in The Independent.
 Four reviews were published in the first week of the run.
 A huge bit of excitement (for James at least!) was generated when we secured coverage in the science fiction blog BoingBoing.net (one of the most widely-linked and cited blogs in the world).

 We built a network of specialist Edinburgh retailers who displayed show print and came to the show early on to boost word of mouth.

 On digital channels, features were repurposed into blogs, email newsletters, and social posts, including ‘Using technology in theatre’, and we setup competitions to win artwork by magic lantern slide designers.
 There was also a set of bad jokes.
 Guest bloggers included a historian of technology, a Digital Pedagogy Specialist from Indiana University and the Chairman of the Magic Lantern Society.
 There were an incredible 3,600 views of the video trailer on Facebook.

 Our team witnessed first hand how cost effective flyering can be – as long as the targeting is spot on to reach an adventurous Fringe audience.

 During the run, a number of venues and festivals came to see the show with a view to future touring.

 So, did Erewhon rise above the 3,547 other shows?
 According to The List, Erewhon ranked in the top 10% of ‘Shows of 2018‘.

-If you are bringing a show to the Edinburgh Festival Fringe in 2019 or 2020, please get in touch if you would like us to help with PR, audience development, cross promotion or advertising media title selection.
+If you are bringing a show to the Edinburgh Festival Fringe in 2019 or 2020, find our more about our PR, marketing and audience development services.